 There it is.
 ‘Lead Generation’ in a nutshell.
 It’d be unfair to you to leave it just there – I haven’t quite told the whole story.

 You need to clearly state exactly what your visitors will receive in exchange for their information at the point of lead conversion.
 Dress it up a little to make it interesting, but don’t sacrifice quality of communication to be more flashy.
-They’re trusting you with their personal information – do not trivialize that.
+Each qualified lead is trusting you with their personal information – do not trivialize that.

 Do you have any experience with running lead generation campaigns?
 Have any questions for me?
 Leave a comment below with your thoughts!